KlausMikhaelson/Winter-Find/README.md

 - Three.js
 - Blender

-# Cchallenges We ran into
+# Challenges We ran into
 learning new skills  to implement the project

 # Accomplishments that we're proud of